DataDog/documentation/content/en/tracing/trace_collection/proxy_setup/_index.md

 ### v1.10.0+

 <div class="alert alert-warning">
-  <strong>Important Note:</strong> With the release of <b>v1.10.0</b>, OpenTracing and Datadog's integration have been deprecated.
-As a seamless alternative for now, we highly recommend utilizing the OpenTelemetry Collector.
-[Check instructions to set up tracing on older versions of Ingress-NGINX](#v190-and-older).
+  <strong>Important Note:</strong> With the release of <b>v1.10.0</b>, the Ingres Controller's OpenTracing and Datadog integration have been deprecated.
+As an alternative, we  recommend the OpenTelemetry integration.<br><br>

+  For older versions, see the <a href="#v190-and-older">OpenTracing-based instructions</a>.
 </div>

 **1. Prepare Datadog Agent:** Ensure that your Datadog Agent has [gRPC OTLP Ingestion enabled][18] to act as an OpenTelemetry Collector.